jatuhurrra/J-ORA/index.md

 Robot perception is susceptible to object occlusions, constant object movements, and ambiguities within the scene that make *perceiving* those objects more challenging.
 Yet, such *perception* is crucial to make the robot more useful in accomplishing tasks, especially when the robot *interacts* with humans.
-We leverage *vision language models (VLMs)* to keep track of such object changes and also introduce an *object attribute annotations framework* to describe objects.
+We introduce an **object-attribute annotations framework** to describe objects, from the robot's **ego-centric view**, and keep track of changes in object attributes.
+Then, we leverage *vision language models (VLMs)* to interpret objects and their attributes.
+After that, the VLMs facilitate the robot to accomplish tasks such as **object identification, reference resolution, and next-action prediction**.

 <div style="background-color:#ffe0f7; border-left: 5px solid #00cccc; padding: 1em; margin-bottom: 1em;">
-🌟 Highlight: Our framework is effective at improving VLM performance across tasks and non-English languages, e.g., Japanese.
+🌟 Highlight: Our framework is effective in representing dynamic *object changes* in non-English languages, e.g., Japanese.
 </div>

 <!-- ++++++++++++++++ ++++++++ ++++++++ This is the Problem section  ++++++++ ++++++++ ++++++++ -->